 After we left our motel we ventured to Ogden, Ut just to explore.
 We walked down the main street and checked out the horse exhibit they had in town.
 People painted horses with different scenes in history and they were placed on street corners.
 The dogs enjoyed the walk through the park and smelling all the restaurant doors we walked by.
 It was in the 90’s that day so it felt pretty warm in the sun.
 It’s amazing how wimpy we’ve become since leaving Arizona.
 We decided instead of heading to our next campsite and baking in the sun, that we could just go sit at a Starbucks in the shade and let the heat of the day pass.
 It took us visiting three Starbucks locations to find a shady patio, but eventually we did.

 The evidence of drought is very obvious there and as we walked towards the water we crunched the salt clumps in our toes.
 More than once we found awesome salt crystals.
-Brooke wasn’t as big a fan of walking on the rigid salt as Luke was, but she did it.
-When we got to the water we noticed it had a pink hue and was not surprisingly very warm.
+I wasn’t as big a fan of walking on the rigid salt as Luke was, but I went along.
+When we got to the water we noticed it had a pink hue and was not very warm.
 It was the saltiest water we’d ever seen.
 We walked to the south, came back to our car, then walked to the north.
 We saw what looked like the remains of a dock and maybe a small building, but still don’t really know what it was.
-We walked down a really pretty path and stopped to take some “serious” posed pictures in the weird wooden structure.
+We walked down a really pretty path and stopped to take some “serious” posed pictures in the unknown wooden structure.
 After exploring a little bit, Luke realized that there was oil coming out of the ground.

-We called it a night pretty early and somehow Luke got Brooke to agree to a sunrise hike the next morning.
-There was a 75% chance that she wasn’t getting out of bed, but she didn’t let laziness set in.
-Now, a not-so-secret about Brooke, she has some work to do in the exercise area.
+We called it a night pretty early and somehow Luke got me to agree to a sunrise hike the next morning.
+There was a 75% chance that I wasn’t getting out of bed, but I didn’t actually let laziness set in.
+Now, a not-so-secret fact about me, I have some work to do in the exercise area.
 Hiking uphill has been a struggle for a long time, so waking up early to go up a mountain was a big feat.
-Halfway up she was ready to curse the world and walk back down, but she stood there, caught her breath, looked at Luke already at the top and decided not to quit.
+Halfway up I was ready to curse the world and walk back down, but I stood there, caught my breath, looked at Luke already at the top and decided not to quit.
 Sometimes all you need is a little self pep-talk.
 Luckily, we both got to watch the sunrise together and that made the hike worth it.
-Brooke also was impressed that she didn’t give up on herself.
-Such a great lesson that all of us continually learn.
+I also was impressed that I didn’t give up on myself.
+Such a great lesson that all of us continually learn in life.